-The HR Department and the Finance Department at the MPS Home Office are responsible for monitoring the appropriate administration of benefits and ensuring appropriate arrangements for retirement coverage are made for all employees.
+The Human Resources and Finance Departments at the MPS Home Office are responsible for monitoring the appropriate administration of benefits and ensuring appropriate arrangements for retirement coverage are made for all employees.
 The Charter School will make any contribution that is legally required of the employer, including STRS, PERS, social security, workers compensation, and other payroll obligations.
 All withholdings from employees and the Charter School will be forwarded to the STRS and PERS funds as required.
 Employees will accumulate service credit years in the same manner as all other members of STRS and PERS.
 The Charter School will submit all retirement data and will comply with all policies and procedures for payroll reporting.
-The Charter School assures that it will provide retirement information in a format required by the County.
-MERF acknowledges that the school must continue such participation for the duration of the charter school's existence under the same CDS code.
+The Charter School assures that it will provide retirement information in a format required by the District.